eclipse-sumo/sumo/docs/web/docs/Simulation/RoadCapacity.md

 # Insertion capacity on a 2-lane road

-The following table shows road capacities that can be achieved at vehicle insertion on a 2-lane road depending on the used vType and insertion parameters.
+The following table shows road capacities that can be achieved at vehicle insertion on a 2-lane road depending on the used insertion parameters.
 The road speed limit was 16.66m/s which gives a theoretical capacity of 4964 veh/hour.
 The script which produces the data points for the table below can be found [here](https://github.com/eclipse-sumo/sumo/tree/main/tests/complex/sumo/insertionCapacity_2lane).

 - sigma was constant at 0.5